karlduino/CO2monitor/README.md

   [![shopping cart icon](docs/pics/shopping-cart.png)](https://amzn.to/3R24kxb)

+To connect the components, you will need some female-to-female jumper wires, solder, male header pins, and a soldering iron (for the SenseAir S8 sensor, and maybe also for the Arduino if you got one without headers installed).

-Also some wires, include female-female jumpers, and solder and a soldering iron (just to get wires onto the SenseAir S8), and some small screws, as well as some _very_ small screws.
+To attach components to the box, you'll need some small screws (I used 1/2" 4/40 screws for the LCD display), as well as some _very_ small screws (I used **" 0/80 screws for the Arduino).

 If you're using an Arduino Nano Every, I found that, in the Arduino IDE, you need to first use the Board Manager to install the drivers